ajul/eu4cd/readme.txt

 Zero cards can be considered a "average" nation; one yellow card can be considered "fair" relative to vanilla.
 A red card or more than one yellow card is well beyond vanilla or indicates a ill-formed idea set.

 How exploitable is the system?
 Very.
 I've set the points more towards the average strength of each bonus and so that existing sets can be reproduced, and less towards some idea of actual balance.
-The only places I've made significant concessions to actual balance are:

-* Leader Fire/Shock costs 1.5 points, even though all bonuses have it as 1.
-* Yearly Republican Tradition costs 2 points, even though all bonuses have it at 1.
-(Still overpowered!)